fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Add-AzureADServicePrincipalPolicy.md

 Accept wildcard characters: False
 ```

-### -RefObjectId
+### -Id
-Specifies the object Id of the policy.
+The ID of the Service Principal for which you need to set the policy

 ```yaml
 Type: String